 The Body Remembers When The World Broke Open is all one continuous take, save the first ten minutes before the credits.
-It is not the only film to do this but it blends this technique so well with the content it is conveying that the viewer hardly notices the absence of edits.
-It is of course a tremendous challenge to everyone involved in the film.
+It is not the only film to do this, but it blends this technique so well with its content that the viewer hardly notices the absence of edits.
+It is, of course, a tremendous challenge for everyone involved in the film.
 The Body Remembers When The World Broke Open has three separate indoor scenes, two car rides, and several outdoor scenes.
-Obviously the filming is all hand held and uses nothing but available light.
-Most of all it relies on impeccable timing.
+Obviously, the filming is all hand-held and uses nothing but available light.
+Most of all, it relies on impeccable timing.
 It is a tremendous accomplishment just to get through it.

-The acting falls primarily on just two actresses, Elle-Maija Tailfeathers as Áila and Violet Nelson as Rosie.
-The entire film hinges on the relationship and backstories of their two characters.
-Elle-Maija Tailfeathers is also a co-director along side Kathleen Hepburn.
+The acting falls primarily on just two actresses: Elle-Maija Tailfeathers as Áila and Violet Nelson as Rosie.
+The entire film hinges on the relationship and backstories of the two characters.
+Elle-Maija Tailfeathers is also a co-director alongside Kathleen Hepburn.
 They made this film in 2019 in Canada where they live.
-The camera man was Norm Li.
+The cameraman was Norm Li.

-The tiny, in between moments that are usually edited out are very revealing.
-They show us a lot about the actresses as well as the camera man.
-Its in the unintentional mini-moments between things that we let our guard down.
+The tiny, in-between moments that are usually edited out of conventional films are very revealing.
+They show us a lot about the actresses, as well as the cameraman.
+It's in the unintentional mini-moments between things that we let our guard down.
 The way we open a door or wait in the hall carries special content.

-To get inside a character’s head too many movies use the crutch of a heavily reverbed inner voice that we can hear.
-It can be useful but it closes down the interpretation both of the actress’ acting and the audiences understanding.
-If the filmmakers get it right we will be in tune with the characters.
-We look at Rosie’s head hung low with her hair over her eyes and we feel like we know what she is thinking. Áila is our point if entry.
+To get inside a character’s head, too many movies use the crutch of a heavily reverbed inner voice that we can hear.
+It can be useful, but it closes down the interpretation both of the actress’s performance and the audience's understanding.
+If the filmmakers get it right, we should be in tune with the characters and not need the explicit representations of their thoughts to guide us.
+We look at Rosie’s head hung low with her hair over her eyes and we feel like we know what she is thinking. Áila is our point of entry.
 She thinks in relatively rational, predictable ways that allow us to easily understand her thinking process.
 There’s no need to literally tell us what they are thinking.

 There is no lack of artifice in the movie.
-The scenes are carefully planned and there are well placed devices to keep the scenes pointed and to maintain tension but the craft it is never the center of attention.
+The scenes are carefully planned and there are well-placed devices to keep the scenes pointed and to maintain tension, but the craft is never the center of attention.
 All of this movie’s formal qualities are subsumed by the function they serve.
 This is a skillfully rendered film with a smart and insightful script.
-In its parts it is lesson in how to use technique to articulate a narrative.
-As a whole it presents a moving story.
+In its parts, it is a lesson in how to use technique to articulate a narrative.
+As a whole, it presents a moving story.